FarukArslanturk/Factory-IO---Sorting-by-Height-Basic-/README.md

 For TIA PORTAL, I uploaded some screenshots from program.
 To communicate Factory IO and TIA PORTAL, PLC SIM is used.
 In program, a special FC is used and can be found in the official website of factory IO.

 For Twincat 3, Factory IO doesn't support direct connection.
 But you can configure modbus tcp communication between factory io and twincat 3.
+If you want to simulate twincat 3 instead of real plc, you first need to install this file "win8settick.bat" under this path "C:\TwinCAT\3.1\System".
+The file can be located under different path depending on your system.
+Don't forget to reboot your system after installation.